EarningsCall/earningscall-python/README.md

 If you want to get the text by speaker, you can do so by setting the `level` parameter to `2`.

-NOTE: Level `2` data is included in any plan that includes access to Enhanced Transcript Data.
+NOTE: Level `2` data is provided in any plan that includes Enhanced Transcript Data.

 ```python
 from earningscall import get_company